 His clients call Michael Lamonsoff “The Bull” because he never stops fighting for them.
 Thanks to “The Bull” and his team of top-rated litigators, the Law Offices of Michael S. Lamonsoff, PLLC., is consistently rated as one of the top personal injury law firms in New York City.

 From the block-wide excavations needed to put in a foundation for a new building to the miles of trenches needed to lay pipe and electrical wires, New York City is filled on a daily basis with construction sites involving excavation work.
 However, excavation, any man-made cut, cavity, is one of the most hazardous of any construction operation.

 The hazards involved with excavation can only be avoided with the attention of expert engineers.
 The primary danger in any excavation is that it may collapse, burying workers.
 Since a cubic yard of soil weighs about one ton (2,000 pounds), the danger to workers in the vicinity of an excavation or trench in the event of a collapse is immediate and brutal.

 If you have suffered an injury due to an excavation accident, call the Law Offices of Michael S. Lamonsoff, PLLC.
-We have recovered more than $500 million for our clients in verdicts and settlements, and we will fight relentlessly to get you the amount that you deserve as some of the best excavation accidents attorneys NYC has to offer.
+We have recovered more than $500 million for our clients in verdicts and settlements, and our excavation accidents attorneys in NYC will fight relentlessly to get you the amount that you deserve.

 What type of lawsuit is filed with excavation accidents?